ayomide2021/Marketing-Strategies-Optimization-/README.md

 By implementing either of these solutions, the company can better manage the trade-off between driving revenue through repeat purchases and maintaining profitability.
 The recommended adjustments aim to find a middle ground that sustains customer engagement without compromising the company's financial health.

+# Business Problem

+Customer retention has been a big issue for this in-house e-commerce company for the past two years.
+Stakeholders and management have observed that most customers purchase once and do not return.
+Given that retaining existing customers is more cost-effective than acquiring new ones, the company has decided to roll out coupons and different types of discounts.
+However, this marketing strategy is impacting profit negatively and is not sustainable.
+Considering this, there is need to improve coupon usage and explore alternative strategies to address this challenge.

+The question is what should we do?
+How can we optimise our marketing budget to provide increased customer value while improving profitability?

+The aim is to answer the following questions:

+•	What characterizes the behavior of customers in different segment?

+•	How profitable are the digital marketing channels

+•	What is our most popular marketing channel and medium

+•	Do the discounts lead to increased overall spending or just reduced margins?

+•	How engaged are the customers for each marketing channel and medium

+•	Are there significant differences in engagement metrics (e.g., repeat purchases, time spent on the website, interaction with marketing campaigns) for each marketing channel and medium